Operating Systems Concepts & Design

 Create a new directory, Lab03

 Create a file named README.md in the Lab03 folder.
-Copy into the file the contents of the Lab 03 Template.
+The Lab 03 Template can be copied from this link:

 Any resource that you use that contributes to your understanding of exercises in this lab should be cited in the Citations section of your lab answers.
 To add citations, provide the site and a summary of what it assisted you with.
 If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.